 If you don’t want to bother, I’d recommend something like this complete lower from PSA.
 If money is no object (or if you don’t trust your skills), a complete lower saves time and energy.

-For now, you have some decision to make.
+For now, you have some decisions to make.
 What’s it going to be?